Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 In Jai, each procedure takes a context-based allocation scheme in which the memory allocator is implicitly passed to all procs (unless otherwise specified with **#c_call**).
 The basic `alloc` procedure calls `context.allocator` to get its memory.
 The context can be overloaded with a custom allocator: this allows memory management to be coordinated between the compiler and the developer.
 You change the way memory is allocated by passing a different context to the function.

+Some procs and types are annotated with the directive **#runtime_support, indicating they are defined in module Runtime_Support.

 See *25.1_context.jai*:
 ```c++